trompamusic/selectable-score/README.md

   unit: 6
 }
 ```
+* `onScoreUpdate` (*optional*): a callback to trigger when the score SVG is updated, i.e. when a layout change or a page flip has happened

 * `selectionString` (*optional*): specifies the CSS selector used by DragSelect for click-and-drag selections.
 Any valid CSS selector acceptable; if not specified, defaults to `.note`.

 * `onSelectionChange` (*required*): a callback to your application's selection handler.

+* `annotationContainerUri` (*optional*): URI of an LDP (e.g. Solid) container with annotations to be retrieved for this score

+* `toggleAnnotationRetrieval` (*optional*): Boolean flag to trigger retrieval of annotation content from annotationContainerUri

+* `onReceiveAnotationContainerContent` (*optional*): Callback to trigger on retrieval of annotation content from annotationContainerUri

 ### NextPageButton and PrevPageButton props
 The `<NextPageButton>` and `<PrevPageButton>` components are simple interaction wrappers that attach a click handler for MELD-score-based paging to any HTML (JSX) elements you care to provide -- typically, "Next page" and "Previous page" buttons.
 They accept the following props: